wormhole-foundation/wormhole/whitepapers/0007_governor.md

 If a Guardian decides to enable this feature:
 * Delay Wormhole messages from registered token bridges for 24h, if their notional value is excessively large.
 * This gives the Guardian the opportunity to delete pending messages, if they were created through a software bug and not accurately represent the state of the origin chain.
-* Protect against sybil attacks.
+* Protect against sybil attacks, i.e. this feature should work even if an attacker tries to make one large transfer look like organic activity by splitting it into many small transfers.

 ## Non-Goals